TUDelftNAS/Delftvisor/design/design.md

 ## Packets from a switch
 This section discusses the actions to perform on packets that are received unsollicited from a switch.
 The packets EchoResponse, FeatureResponse, GetConfigResponse, QueueGetConfigResponse are already discussed in the previous section.

+### Error
+The error should be forwarded to the relevant tenant controller.

+Lookup via the xid map in the physical switch structure what virtual switch this was initiated from.
+Rewrite the xid and forward to the tenant.

+Optionally log and print the error.

+TODO The error message contains part of openflow message that generated it.
+This is currently just forwarded without any rewrite happening.

 ### PacketIn
 Use the following algorithm: